|

 an opportunity to appear on the show and

-local Fox television network station manager, David Boylan, then ordered the
+television network station manager, David Boylan, then ordered the reporters to

-reporters to edit the show in a way that was favorable to Monsanto and
+edit the show in a way that was favorable to Monsanto and deceptive.

-were given a 'special assignment' with full salaries for their contract period
+with full salaries for their contract period if

-sign a confidentiality agreement and provide a report acceptable to
+confidentiality agreement and provide a report acceptable to Monsanto.

 For nine months they worked on